Customer Care Policy

 1. The policy is intended to:

-• Define the minimum standards which customers should expect at any event organised by Aiken Promotions.
+• Define the standards which customers should expect at any event organised by Aiken Promotions.

-• Outline how stewards, supervisors and managers should behave when dealing with customers.
+• Outline how staff, supervisors and managers should behave when dealing with customers.

 • Outline how serious incidents involving disruptive patrons should be handled.

-2. All patrons of Aiken Promotions events are protected by human rights legislation, consumer law and by the contract entered into through the purchase of a ticket.
-While these convey rights they also confer responsibilities on both Aiken Promotions and its’ staff and on the patron.
+2. All patrons of Aiken Promotions events are protected by human rights legislation, equality laws throughout Ireland, consumer law and by the contract entered into through the purchase of a ticket.
+While these convey rights, they also confer responsibilities on Aiken Promotions, its’ staff and the patron.

 • A performance as stipulated on the ticket or promotional material.